Data Protection Policy

 2.3 The information covered by the policy includes all written, spoken and electronic personal data held, used or transmitted by or on behalf of the College, in whatever media.
 This includes personal data held on computer systems, hand-held devices, phones, paper records, and personal data transmitted orally.

-2.4 We will review and update this policy in accordance with our data protection obligations.
-We may amend, update or supplement it from time to time and will issue an appropriate notification of that at the relevant time.
+2.4 The College will review and update this policy in accordance with our data protection obligations.
+The College may amend, update or supplement it from time to time and will issue an appropriate notification of that at the relevant time.

 3.1 The College will comply with the following data protection principles when processing personal data: